7ep/demo/docs/BDD.md

 When we look at these two tests, a thought occurs to us; the state of the book will distinguish whether the result should be one thing or the other.
 Right now, we are passing in DEFAULT_BOOK, but we want to clarify that here.
 It should probably be something more like, BORROWED_BOOK and AVAILABLE_BOOK.
 Let's revise:

+We will need to add class constants for these at the top of the class:

+    // a book that has been borrowed private final Book BORROWED_BOOK = BookTests.createTestBook();

+    // a book that is available for borrowing private final Book AVAILABLE_BOOK = BookTests.createTestBook();

+And here are our revised tests:

       @Test
       public void testShouldReturnBook() {